 Public Input on Engagement Program

-Phase 1 of the study will establish an Engagement Design Team to answer the question “How do we have the most effective conversation possible about the Crowchild Trail Corridor Study?”
-The team of approximately 20 people will be comprised of a group of citizens committed to participate, and will represent diverse perspectives including neighbouring communities, the broader community of Calgary, and different types of Crowchild Trail users.
+Phase 1 of the study establishes an Engagement Design Team to answer the question “How do we have the most effective conversation possible about the Crowchild Trail Corridor Study?”
+Learn more about the Engagement Design Team.

 - The work of the Engagement Design Team and the resultant engagement program will be shared with the public in the spring of 2015.